mfreema5/HUM380-GameDesign/Gamification-paper/15-process-motivations.md

 ### Motivations

-The promise of gamification is motivation (Deterding 2012).
-People will *want* to use the gamified application.
+The promise of gamification is motivation&mdash;people will *want* to use the gamified application (Deterding 2012).

-The question of user motivation can be approached from a variety of directions.
-Here we'll look at examples from three of them.
-Motivations as understood through the what games people are motivated to play; motivations as they relate to workplace performance; and the underlying motivations that drive all human behavior.
+The gamification literature has sparse coverage of motivation theory, so for this review I will borrow from other fields.
+There are three parts to this section, the first considers motivations as understood through the games that people are motivated to play; the second covers motivations as they relate to workplace performance; and the third covers the underlying desires that drive all human behavior, and the  motivations that tie the desires to the behaviors.

 ----